 Miguel Ángel Ramírez, the former Independiente del Valle coach so crucial in Caicedo’s development, made him a key figure in their starting XI when he was only 18.
-It was Independiente where he last played regular first-team football, and when they were organised into a 4-3-3, Caicedo played mostly as their defensive midfielder, but there were also several occasions when he was deployed on the right side of their midfield three.
+It was at Independiente where he last completed a full season of regular first-team football, and when they were organised into a 4-3-3, Caicedo played mostly as their defensive midfielder, but there were also several occasions when he was deployed on the right side of their midfield three.

 During their build-up phases, Caicedo positioned himself behind the first line of the opposition’s press in the central channel, and was consistently on the move and looking for a passing lane from those in defence.
 There were also times he rotated with two teammates – usually the central defender moving wide and the advancing full-back – and became the third player in the first line of their shape (above), to take the ball in front of the opposition.